 The investment view of liquid asset holdings implies that liquid asset holdings and loans are substitutes.
 If a bank's lending opportunities improve, it will hold fewer liquid assets.
 Using a sample of banks with assets in excess of \$2 billion in 2018 dollars, in line with the investment motive, we find that banks with better lending opportunities have lower liquid asset holdings across different panel regression specifications, different subsamples, different subperiods, and different estimation approaches.
 When we proxy the change in lending opportunities with the change in loans, we show that the relation is robust when we instrument the change in loans using a Bartik-like instrument (Bartik, 1991).
 With our framework, we expect that banks with good lending opportunities that experience an increase in deposits will use the additional resources to lend more even though they have low liquid asset holdings.
-In contrast, banks with poorer lending opportunities, and hence more liquid assets, that experience an increase in deposits will invest relatively more of the new funds in liquid assets.
+In contrast, banks with poorer lending opportunities, and hence more liquid assets.
 We corroborate this conjecture in regressions that include an interaction term of instrumented deposits with an indicator variable for banks with relatively low liquid asset holdings.